fwyogeshsharma/iot-simulator/README.md

 # IoT Device Simulator

-A comprehensive IoT device simulator system with both backend (Java/Spring Boot) and frontend (React) components.
+A comprehensive IoT device simulator system with both backend (Java/Spring Boot) and frontend (Angular) components.
 This simulator generates realistic IoT sensor data and provides a dashboard to visualize and manage the simulations.

 ## Project Structure